lgbouma/eres21/content/faq.md

 majority of the scientific talks will be given by postdocs and PhD students.
 The scientific discussion will also be driven by junior scientists.
-Although most of the time will be devoted to scientific talks, the organizing committee is also planning a few panel discussions on professional development topics;
+Although most of the time will be devoted to scientific talks, the organizing committee is also planning a few panel discussions on professional development topics.
-the panelists may span a broader range of career stages.

 For participants who do not give talks, we are entertaining two additional options.
 The first is a virtual poster session.
 The second is round-robin